 The Whitehall police responded to these and other calls recently.

-· A request for a protection-from-abuse order brought police to the 3700 block of Lehigh Street.
+· A motor vehicle crash brought officers to the 800 block of Sixth Street.

-· Police were called to the 300 block of Sumner Avenue to investigate a report of a GPS unit stolen from a vehicle.
+· Officers were called to the 5000 block of Fox Run Lane to investigate a report of a GPS unit stolen from a vehicle.

 · An alarm summoned police to the 3400 block of North Quarry Street.

 Students from Moore Elementary School decorated a live Christmas tree now on display at the second-level passenger terminal at Lehigh Valley International Airport.
 "The decorations add a local flavor to the season," said Ashley Hari, marketing specialist for the airport authority.